Health in Switzerland: Carcinogens

+Air pollution and nanoparticles

+As of 2023, Switzerland does not meet the World Health Organization standard for air quality.
+Ozone and ammonia levels are reportedly too high in the region of Fribourg (2025).

 Soil contamination

 In Switzerland, there are officially 38,000 polluted sites, 4,000 of which represent a real threat to groundwater.

 Radiation

 According to official study, 5G is not harmful to health.
 Critics say the study was not conducted in "realistic" conditions however.

 In 2023, low-level radioactive were found in a landfill in Solothurn.

+Water and sanitation

+As of 2017, drinking water in over a third of Switzerland’s cantons contains above-recommended levels of the banned pesticide chlorothalonil.

 Nutrition and obesity

-As of 2017, the share of people classified as overweight (body mass index (BMI) 25 to 30) has remained stable at 42% of the population.
+As of 2017, the proportion of people classified as overweight (body mass index (BMI) 25 to 30) has remained stable at 42% of the population.
 However, over the last 25 years, the percentage of obese people (BMI>30) has more than doubled, from 5% in 1992 to 11% in 2017.
+As of 2026, 20% of the children in Switzerland suffer from overweight or obesity.

+In 2021, approximately 35% of food samples analyzed in Switzerland contained residues of banned pesticides, according to a Public Eye investigation based on figures from the Federal Food Safety and Veterinary Office (FSVO).

+Vegetarian, vegan food

+According to Swissveg in 2022, Switzerland counted 304,000 vegetarians, while 42,000 people (0.6% of the 8.7 million population) ate vegan.
+Overall, this is 5% of the Swiss population aged 14 and over, and the trend is said to be increasing.

 Sports and fitness

 Since 2002 until 2018, the number of people who are physically active has increased from 62% to 76%.
+Swiss people are among the most physically active in Europe.
+The favorite sports of the Swiss remain hiking (practiced by 49% of the population), cycling (34%), swimming (25%), skiing (23%), and jogging (23%).
+However, these have lost popularity in recent years to weight training (20%) and yoga (16%).

+Switzerland records some 62,000 accidents from skiing or snowboarding each year on average.
+Between 2018 and 2022, there were 26,100 cycling accidents.

+Hypertension

+Hypertension is cited as one the first cause of death in Switzerland.
+According to the Swiss Heart Foundation, approximately one in five people in Switzerland suffers from high blood pressure, and among those over the age of 65, it is as many as 50%; citing practicing sports or regular physical activity (such as walking) as the best remedies.

 Major causes of death

 Between 2013 and 2017, around 9,400 Swiss men and 7,650 women died from cancer every year.
 This means that around 30% of all male deaths and 23% of all female deaths were due to cancer.
 Over the past four decades, the number of suicides per 100,000 residents has dropped from 24.9 to 9.5 (2022).